 The

-Viminale was a kind of “bulge” between the Esquiline at the top of the picture,
+Viminale was a kind of “bulge” between the Esquiline at the bottom of the picture,

-and the Quirinal at the bottom of the picture.
+and the Quirinal at the top of the picture.
 It was mainly a living area with

 (type of rented houses that formed a large majority of houses of Rome, since 96% of the